mentainha/m3o/docs/README.md

 # Introduction

-M3O is a universal public api interface.
+M3O is a universal public api gateway.

 Explore, discover and consume public APIs as simpler programmable building blocks all on one platform.